ClinicalEpigeneticsLaboratory/MethylArray-QC/README.md

    - PCA scree plot for all components specified by the user: `PCA_scree.json`.

 ## Known Issues and TODOs
-- Generate additional statistics (e.g. NaN distribution across probes).
-- Implement multiprocessing for additional analyses.
+- Implement multiprocessing for additional analyses where possible
 - Implement tests for workflow and for specific processes
+- Export imputation statistics (NaN count per sample/probe) as JSON
 - Add epigenetic age inference
-- Implement the output summary HTML report with embedded figures
+- Implement the output summary HTML report with embedded figures and tables